Coast Guard, DHS.

 FOR FURTHER INFORMATION CONTACT:

-If you have questions on this rule, call or email LT Jesse Collins, Sector Juneau, Waterways Management Division, Coast Guard: telephone 907-463-2846, email D17-SMB-Sector-Juneau-WWM@uscg.mil.
+If you have questions about this proposed rulemaking, call or email LT Kristi Sloane, Sector Juneau, Waterways Management Division, Coast Guard: Telephone 907-463-2846, email D17-SMB-Sector-Juneau-WWM@uscg.mil.

 End Further Info